Slancerk/SKILLZEE/README.md

-## SkillLink - Job Boarding App
+## SkillZEE - PortFolio And Skill Management system project.

-SkillLink is a full-stack web application that serves as a job board for job seekers and employers.
+SkillZEE is a full-stack web application that serves as a job board for job seekers and employers.
 Users can register and log in to their accounts, edit their profiles, upload resumes, and add their skills and interests.
 They can search for jobs by title and city, as well as filter jobs by salary range, upload date, experience, and job type.
 Users can also apply and save jobs, join the mailing list, and access resources.

 ## Pages